Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a

 \subsection{Bivariate random effect meta-analysis with independent Binomials (BRMA-IB)}

-In this section, we introduce a bivariate meta-analytic model with independent binomial likelihoods for the first and the second outcomes at the within-study level.
-This is very similar to a standard model for meta-analysis of diagnostic test accuracy studies (where true positive and true negative observations are not correlated within a study as they are obtained from different patients \cite{harbord2006unification}).
-We assume that the number of events $r_{1Ai}$, $r_{2Ai}$, in the control arm $A$ and $r_{1Bi}$, $r_{2Bi}$ in the experimental arm B, on the two outcomes (the surrogate and the final outcome respectively) follow independent Binomial distributions with the corresponding true probabilities of events $p_{1Ai}$, $p_{2Ai}$, $p_{1Bi}$ and $p_{2Bi}$:
+In this section, we present a bivariate meta-analytic model with independent binomial likelihoods for two outcomes at the within-study level.
+This approach is very similar to a standard generalised linear mixed effects model (GLMM) for meta-analysis of diagnostic test accuracy studies \cite{chu2006bivariate,harbord2006unification} (where true positive and true negative observations are not correlated within a study as they are obtained from different individuals).
+To adapt GLMM to the context of bivariate meta-analysis of randomised clinical trials, we assume that the numbers of events $r_{1Ai}$, $r_{2Ai}$, in the control arm $A$ and $r_{1Bi}$, $r_{2Bi}$ in the experimental arm B, on the two outcomes (the surrogate and the final outcome respectively) follow independent Binomial distributions with the corresponding true probabilities of events $p_{1Ai}$, $p_{2Ai}$, $p_{1Bi}$ and $p_{2Bi}$:

-At the between-studies level (\ref{eq:4}), the true probabilities of events are transformed using a link function $g(\cdot)$ (e.g. logit). $\mu_{ji}$ are study specific baseline effects (i.e. the log-odds for the control group $A$ and outcome $j=1,2$ in study $i$) while, $\delta_{ji}$ are the study specific true treatment effects on the log OR scale for outcome $j=1,2$ in study $i$.
+At the between-studies level (\ref{eq:4}), the true probabilities of events are transformed using a link function $g(\cdot)$ (e.g. logit).

-Where $\left(d_{1},d_{2}\right)$ are the mean effects on first and the second outcome, $\tau_{1}$ and $\tau_{2}$ are the between studies heterogeneity parameters and $\rho_b$ the between-studies correlation.
+where $\mu_{ji}$ are the study specific baseline effects (i.e. the log-odds for the control group $A$ and outcome $j=1,2$ in study $i$) while, $\delta_{ji}$ are the study specific correlated true treatment effects on the log OR scale for outcome $j=1,2$ in study $i$. $\left(d_{1},d_{2}\right)$ are the mean treatment effects on first and the second outcome, $\tau_{1}$ and $\tau_{2}$ are the between-studies heterogeneity parameters and $\rho_b$ the between-studies correlation.
 Similarly as in the BRMA, between-studies correlation quantifies the relationship between the surrogate endpoint and the final outcome.